-For more meringue desserts, also check out these easy cardamom meringue cookies and this s'mores tart.
+For more delicious meringue sweets also check out these cardamom meringue cookies.

-If you're using fresh cherries, you have the choice between dark sweet cherries or sour cherries.
+- Fresh cherries: If you're using fresh cherries, you have the choice between dark sweet cherries or sour cherries.
 Both types work very well for this trifle.
 If you're using sweet cherries you'll want to add fresh lemon juice to the compote for a bit of tartness.
-Skip the lemon juice if you're using sour cherries.
+Skip the lemon juice if you're using fresh sour cherries.

 How to make it: